tugboat/pakyow-web/manual/02 Getting Started.markdown

 <h1 id="section_2">2 Getting Started</h1>

-Pakyow includes an application generator to make things easy.
+Pakyow includes an application generator to make it easy to get started.

 <code class="console">
   pakyow new application